-The cost of web development can also vary depending on the platform you choose to build your site on.
-This can be a WYSIWYG (What You See Is What You Get) website builder, such as Wix, or a static website with a static site generator, such as Jekyll or Gatsby.
+How much it costs to build a website can also vary depending on the platform you choose to build your site on.
+This can be a WYSIWYG (What You See Is What You Get) builder, such as Wix, or a static website with a static site generator, such as Jekyll or Gatsby.

 If you’re creating a content-based website like a blog or eCommerce site, you can leverage free, open-source content management platforms, such as WordPress and Drupal.
 Let’s take a closer look at these options and how they impact development costs.

 Here’s a quick rundown of some of the different platforms you can use when building a website.

 A number of website-building tools offer free plans that allow users to create basic websites.
 However, if you need to create a fully featured site for your business, you’ll often have to upgrade to the premium plans.

 Let’s take a look at some of the best premium website builders that can help you create a small business website (and not only!) quickly.

 - Wix.
 Wix is a popular website builder that offers a wide range of tools and features for building a functional website without much hassle.
 There’s a library of template designs that you can modify to suit your needs, as well as several third-party integrations that you can leverage to add functionality to your site.
 The Wix price range is from $14/month for the Combo plan to $49/month for the Business VIP plan.

 - Squarespace.
 Squarespace is another popular option for building beautiful websites quickly.
 Its visual editor isn’t the most intuitive option out there and might require some getting used to, but the templates are very well designed and professional-looking.
 Squarespace’s pricing ranges from $12/month for the Personal plan to $40/month for the Advanced Commerce plan.